Juba-Amr/housing-price-paris/README.md

 This project is an interactive web app built with Streamlit that predicts housing sale prices in Paris.
 The goal is to provide quick and reliable price estimates based on real data, using a complete machine learning pipeline.

-Features
+Features:

-Loading and cleaning raw data
+-Loading and cleaning raw data

-Building a preprocessing and modeling pipeline with scikit-learn (version 1.7)

-Predicting sale prices from property features

-Simple, intuitive user interface for easy model testing

-Handling versioning and error issues (retrained with sklearn 1.7)
+-Building a preprocessing and modeling pipeline with scikit-learn (version 1.7) -Predicting sale prices from property features -Simple, intuitive user interface for easy model testing -Handling versioning and error issues (retrained with sklearn 1.7) Technologies Used:

-Technologies Used
-Python 3.12
+-Python 3.12

-pandas, matplotlib
+-pandas, matplotlib

-scikit-learn (1.7)
+-scikit-learn (1.7)

-xgboost
+-xgboost

-joblib (for model serialization)
+-joblib (for model serialization)

-Streamlit (for interactive web deployment)
+-Streamlit (for interactive web deployment)

-How to Run
+How to Run:

-Clone the repo
+>Clone the repo

-Install dependencies:
+>Install dependencies:

->>>pip install -r requirements.txt
+>>pip install -r requirements.txt
-Run the Streamlit app:
+>Run the Streamlit app:

->>>streamlit run app/app.py
+>>streamlit run app/app.py

-What I Learned / Possible Improvements
+What I Learned / Possible Improvements:
-Solved sklearn version and model serialization challenges

-Built and deployed a full ML pipeline
+-Solved sklearn version and model serialization challenges -Built and deployed a full ML pipeline

-Created a user-friendly interactive interface
+-Created a user-friendly interactive interface

-Future improvements: add more features, optimize the model, automate retraining
+-Future improvements: add more features, optimize the model, automate retraining